 Is your self-care to do list stressing you out?

-I recently set myself a deadline for complete the paperwork for my Yoga Teacher Training.
+I set myself a deadline for complete the paperwork for my Yoga Teacher Training.
 It was more work than I thought and instead of extending the deadline, I worked harder, to the point where I stopped regular self-care habits to fit it in.

 How I work towards deadlines is one of the things I am exploring how to change this year.
 I am noticing more and more quickly when I am not looking after myself and I want to find a way to work that is more sympathetic with ageing well!
 Being your own boss is not always best for your self-care!